asmjit/asmjit/README.md

 Support
 -------

-Please consider a donation if you use the project and would like to keep it active in the future.
+AsmJit is an open-source library released under a permissive ZLIB license, which makes it possible to use AsmJit freely in any open-source or commercial product.
+Please consider a donation if you like the project and would like to keep it active in the future.
+You can get basic help for free by opening issue(s) or by joining AsmJit's gitter channel, which is very active.

+Commercial support is currently individual and can be negotiated on demand.
+It includes consultation, review of code that uses AsmJit, priority bug fixing, and implementation of new AsmJit features.

+Donation Addresses:

   * BTC: 14dEp5h8jYSxgXB9vcjE8eh78uweD76o7W
   * ETH: 0xd4f0b9424cF31DF5a5359D029CF3A65c500a581E